jneuendorf/atom-code-annotations/README.md

 - links / URLs
 - plain text

-Further renderers can be added by installing code-annotation plugin packages (TODO).
+Further renderers can be added by installing code-annotation plugin packages.

 ## Usage